bluehiro/bluehiro.github.io/_posts/2016-02-19-SQL Server Drive Space SuperQuery.md

 {% endhighlight %}

 The secret sauce is really the first and last bits that turn Ole Automation on and off as needed.
-Most importantly, it preserves whatever setting already existed on the server it is running on.
-The amount of time spent with Ole Automation enabled is kept to the absolutely minimum, roughly 1 second or less in my testing.
-Using the xp_drive command doesn't give capacity, and os_volumes only shows drives with databases on them.
-Both of these are deal breakers for me.
+Most importantly, it preserves whatever "Ole Automation Procedure"/"show advanced options" settings are already in use on the server.
+For servers that do not have these options enabled, the amount of time spent with Ole Automation enabled is kept to the absolutely minimum (roughly 1 second or less in my testing).

+Hopefully someone will find this useful as googling helped but never delivered a full solution.
+If anyone is interested I could also share the SSIS package I use to execute this code against all the SQL Servers listed in a Central Management Server (CMS).